danoc/next.js-async-listener-reproduction/README.md

 I stumbled upon this when trying to integrate Next.js into a codebase that uses `zipkin-context-cls`. `zipkin-context-cls` depends on `continuation-local-storage` which itself depends on `async-listener`.

+This fails with both Node 12 and 14.

 ## Reproduction

 Clone this codebase then: